 Strengthening Surveillance—Lessons from the Financial Crisis

 The IMF is sharpening risk assessments so that potential problems can be spotted and appropriate policy responses developed more effectively.
-One innovation has been the incorporation of risk assessment matrices in many Article IV reports.

 For its advice to have the most impact, the IMF seeks to provide strong economic analysis, candid and evenhanded advice that is tailored to country circumstances, and clear messages.

 The IMF’s major findings and policy messages are published twice a year in the Managing Director’s Global Policy Agenda.
 This report highlights the top-line messages from the IMF’s multilateral surveillance products (e.g., the WEO, GFSR, Fiscal Monitor, and ESR) and sets the agenda for the IMF’s key priorities.

 Other initiatives to improve IMF surveillance focus on early consultations with country authorities on relevant policy questions prior to Article IV consultations and systematic follow-up on past advice.